Would You Attend a Church Whose Pastor Said the Following ?

 In addition to damning America, he told his congregation on the Sunday after Sept.
 11, 2001 that the United States had brought on al Qaeda’s attacks because of its own terrorism.

-“We bombed Hiroshima, we bombed Nagasaki, and we nuked far more than the thousands in New York and the Pentagon, and we never batted an eye,” Rev. Wright said in a sermon on Sept.
+“We bombed Hiroshima, we bombed Nagasaki, and we nuked far more than the thousands in and the Pentagon, and we never batted an eye,” Rev. Wright said in a sermon on Sept.
 16, 2001.

 “We have supported state terrorism against the Palestinians and black South Africans, and now we are indignant because the stuff we have done overseas is now brought right back to our own front yards.
 America’s chickens are coming home to roost,” he told his congregation.